AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/asset-library/asset-library-about.md

 <!-- Combine with "Create" page into one page? -->

-*For [!DNL Google Ads] and [!DNL Microsoft® Advertising] accounts only*
+*For [!DNL Google Ads] and [!DNL Microsoft Advertising] accounts only*

 *Open beta feature*

-In [!UICONTROL Campaigns] > [!UICONTROL Asset Library], you can create reusable image, video, and (for [!DNL Google Ads] only) text assets and upload them to your [!DNL Google Ads] and [!DNL Microsoft® Advertising] account-level asset libraries.
+In [!UICONTROL Campaigns] > [!UICONTROL Asset Library], you can create reusable image, video, and (for [!DNL Google Ads] only) text assets and upload them to your [!DNL Google Ads] and [!DNL Microsoft Advertising] account-level asset libraries.

 You can use your assets for ads when you create or edit campaigns:

 * [!DNL Google Ads]: Within performance max campaign settings in Advertising Search, you can select from the existing assets in your [!UICONTROL Asset Library] for images, logos, and videos.
 You can also upload new assets.

-* [!DNL Microsoft® Advertising]: You can add your uploaded assets to applicable campaigns within the [!DNL Microsoft® Advertising] editor.
+* [!DNL Microsoft Advertising]: You can add your uploaded assets to applicable campaigns within the [!DNL Microsoft Advertising] editor.

 >[!MORELIKETHIS]
 >